Welcome to the Sorority Recruitment site for the University of Central Missouri. We

 as a counselor to potential new members during their recruitment process.
 These women

-the Gamma Chi program.
-The Gamma Chi program is meant to provide potential new members
+to facilitate the Gamma Chi program.
+The Gamma Chi program is meant to provide potential

-with support before, during, and after the formal recruitment process.
-Your Gamma
+new members with support before, during, and after the formal recruitment process.

-Chi will be a valuable resource during recruitment, and hopefully a friend after the
+Your Gamma Chi will be a valuable resource during recruitment, and hopefully a friend

 Potential New Member (PNM Bill of Rights)